Meeting Time: June 12, 2020 at 8:00am PDT

 • Default_avatar

-Kathryn Kelly almost 4 years ago
+Kathryn Kelly over 4 years ago

 I ask the board to prioritize repairs to Roosevelt Middle School and Garfield Elementary School.
 I am a math teacher at Roosevelt Middle School and also an alumni of OUSD.
 Roosevelt and Garfield are both beautiful historic schools that serve high need populations.
 Providing bond money to improve facilities would make the schools safer for students and would provide students with school facilities in which they take pride.
 Roosevelt desperately needs repairs; water damage from a leaky roof has rendered some rooms unusable.
 The community we serve is amazing; we need our school's condition to reflect that.